How to Onboard onto an Existing Codebase When the Docs Don't Tell You What to Read First

 Read this concept first, because everything else depends on it.
 Then read these two docs, in either order, because they depend only on the first concept and not on each other.
 Then read this one, because it builds on both.

-A few well-documented open source projects get close to this.
-Django's documentation is one example—it has a clear progression from tutorial to topic guides to reference material, and the progression reflects pedagogical dependency, not just organizational hierarchy.
+A handful of well-documented projects get close to this.
+Django’s documentation is one example (barely) — it has a clear progression from tutorial to topic guides to reference material, and that progression reflects pedagogical dependency, not just organizational hierarchy.
 Some internal tools at large engineering organizations have something similar, usually written by an engineer who onboarded badly and decided to fix it.

 Conclusion

 Onboarding onto an existing codebase is hard because the challenge is structural, not informational.
 The docs exist.
-What's missing is the order.
-Finding that order yourself—through trace-based exploration, the build-and-break method, targeted questions, and your own dependency map—is the fastest path from confused to productive.
+What is missing is the order.
+Finding that order yourself — through trace-based exploration, the build-and-break method, targeted questions, and your own dependency map — is the fastest path from confused to productive.

 If your codebase already has documentation but no clear reading order, SILKLEARN maps the dependency structure across your docs automatically — surfacing what to read first, where the gaps are, and where the docs contradict each other.